Artworks and Artists of Die Brücke

 The charismatic center of Die Brücke, Ernst Ludwig Kirchner composed and printed their original group statement a year after their formation, championing in it their youth and claims of authenticity.
 The statement, seen here, was turned into a leaflet and distributed at the group's first exhibition.
 Kirchner's choice of the woodcut medium indicates Die Brücke's reverence for German precedents and direct representation.
 Moreover, his formal style suggests Johannes Gutenberg's innovations in moveable type, with a large capital "M" serving as the first letter, leading compact lines of printed script.
 However, a closer look reveals the artistic, handmade nature of Programme, which is evident in Kirchner's irregular lettering.
 That natural, artisanal approach to art and design was a remnant of his education in the Jugendstil mode of architecture and the applied arts, which would greatly influence early Die Brücke art and philosophy.

-Woodcut on paper - Museum of Modern Art, New York
+Woodcut on paper - The Museum of Modern Art, New York

 Poster for the first Die Brücke Exhibition